Abc-Arbitrage/Abc.MoqComplete/README.md

 # Abc.MoqComplete
-MoqComplete is a Resharper plugin which provide auto-completion for the Moq framework Works with Resharper 2018.3.1
+MoqComplete is a Resharper plugin which provide auto-completion for the Moq framework<br/>
+Works with Resharper 2018.3.1

 ## Features